Questions from Readers About Books and Reading

 TAB: I read everything that interests me… which is quite a lot!
 I’m especially fond of great nature writing, biographies of amazing people, and beautifully crafted novels whatever their genre.

 I also read whatever books are needed to research my next book.
-For The Merlin Saga, I spent a whole year researching Merlin and Celtic lore before starting to write.
+For the Merlin Saga, I spent a whole year researching Merlin and Celtic lore before starting to write.
 For The Ancient One, I researched nine different tribes who lived in the Pacific Northwest five hundred years ago.
 And I hired a bright student to help me get the facts straight.
 In addition, I needed to understand the smells, sounds, and ecological interconnections of an ancient grove of redwoods—which meant, happily, that I needed to do some camping in redwood forests.